+“There is a fine line between angry and grumpy.
+Angry isn’t nice, but grumpy is funny.” – Rick Wakeman.
 Just like Rick Wakeman has said, there really is a fine line between angry and grumpy.
 It doesn’t take long for an adult to cross that line and with a child, it is much faster.
+We have 5 tips to handle a grumpy child.

-Here are five tips to handle a grumpy child:
+Here are the 5 tips to handle a grumpy child:

 1. Get them talking

 Talking always works like magic.
-Be polite and calm while asking your child about the issue they are facing.
+Talk to your child, Be polite and calm while asking your child about the issue they are facing.
 Observe them while talking to a pet, an imaginary friend or just to themselves.

 2. Indulge in activities

-Encourage your child to do things they love to do – drawing, painting, dancing, singing, reading, etc. Indulging in different activities can help your child refocus on their thoughts.
+Encourage your child to do things they love to do – activities like drawing, painting, dancing, singing, reading, etc. Indulging in different activities can help your child refocus on their thoughts.

 3. Showing love and affection